 get a personalised recommendation in minutes with our solutions advisor

-Small Business Advice and Insight
+Small Business Insight

 Using expert research and data, we take a look at what’s impacting small businesses in the UK currently and in the future.

-Can’t see the web for the trees
+Can’t see the web for the trees?

 The last year has been full of surprises and challenges for businesses of all sizes.
 The COVID-19 pandemic began to show its impact quickly in March 2020 and has created unexpected difficulties for people and their working environment throughout the following 12 months and beyond.
 Even at the time of writing in June 2021, businesses are still working out what the new normal will look like for them.